Inventory Tracking Guide

 You’ll find most businesses that sell physical goods use some form of inventory tracking including retailers, wholesalers, and even manufacturers.
 This can range from free tools to very expensive systems (Amazon spent over $220 billion on operating costs in 2018, which includes inventory tracking).

 All sellers need inventory tracking to know where their products are and when shipments will arrive.
-It’s also important in managing inventory turnover, which measures the amount of times inventory is sold then replaced in a designated time period.
+It’s also important in managing inventory turnover, which measures the amount of times inventory is sold and then replaced in a designated time period.

 Tracking inventory throughout the supply chain